 Mitochondrial Mutations SENS Research Foundation Research Center, Mountain View CA Researchers: Matthew O'Connor, Amutha Boominathan, Jayanthi Vengalam Our cells' energy-producing mitochondria are at constant risk of major mutations in their internal genes, because they are housed close to where the mitochondria produce both cellular energy and the toxic byproducts of its generation.
 The Research Center's Mitochondrial Mutations team is working to engineer "backup copies" of vulnerable mitochondrial genes, located in the safer location of the cell's nucleus.
 This would let mitochondria keep producing energy normally, even after mitochondrial mutations have occurred.
 SRF-RC scientists are now working to master and refine a superior method for accomplishing this goal.
-Our team has taken four cell lines from patients suffering from severe diseases caused by inherited mitochondrial mutations and made stable lines that express their improved mitochondrial gene constructs.
-They have begun collecting data confirming the targeting of gene transcripts and proteins to their mitochondrial locations, and the functional activity of the mitochondrial energy system, in such re-engineered cells.
+Our team has taken four cell lines from patients suffering from severe

 Cancerous Cells SENS Research Foundation Research Center, Mountain View CA Researchers: Haroldo Silva, David Halvorsen, Kelsey Moody Cancer is a disease of unlimited cellular division.
-Healthy cells have a built-in limit on the number of times they can divide: with each division a stretch of DNA called the telomere progressively shortens, until it becomes so short that it prevents the cell from dividing or kills it outright.
+Healthy cells have a built-in limit on the number of times they can divide: with each division, a stretch of DNA called the telomere progressively shortens, until it becomes so short that it prevents the cell from dividing or kills it outright.
 To bypass this limit, would-be cancer cells must exploit one of two escape systems.
 The most common method is to activate the gene for an enzyme called telomerase, which re-lengthens shortened telomeres.
 The other, less common approach is to activate a poorly-understood system known as alternative lengthening of telomeres (ALT).
+The goal of the SRF-RC's Cancerous Cells project is to identify the mechanisms of the latter, and to use this knowledge diseases caused by inherited mitochondrial mutations, and made stable lines that express our improved mitochondrial gene constructs.
+They have begun collecting data confirming the targeting of gene transcripts and proteins to their mitochondrial locations, and the functional activity of the mitochondrial energy system, in such re-engineered cells.

-The goal of the SRF-RC's Cancerous Cells project is to identify the mechanisms of the latter and to use this knowledge to disrupt the system, opening up the power to strongly suppress cancer.
-Our team is screening several cancer cell lines, looking for cells that display ALT behavior, in order to test whether they are exploiting specific candidate ALT genes.
+to disrupt the system, opening up the power to strongly suppress cancer.

+We are screening several cancer cell lines, looking for cells that display ALT behavior, in order to test whether they are exploiting specific candidate ALT genes.
 The most effective way to identify such cells is by the extrachromosomal C-rich circular telomeric DNA (C-circles) that they generate.
-Our researchers have recently developed an innovative version of the standard, radioisotope C-circle assay that instead uses a non-radioactive digoxigenin (DIG)-labeled probe, and are also working to establish new protocols for ALT-associated PML nuclear bodies, another key marker of ALT activity.
+We have recently developed an innovative version of the standard, radioisotope C-circle assay that instead uses a non-radioactive digoxigenin (DIG)-labeled probe, and are also working to establish new protocols for ALT-associated PML nuclear bodies, another key marker of ALT activity.
 Establishing these two assays is a critical step towards deciphering the molecular mechanisms behind ALT, developing novel diagnostics, and finding ways to shut ALT cancers down.
-Research Summary extramural projects Extracellular Matrix Stiffening Yale University, New Haven CT, and SENS Research Foundation Laboratory, Institute of Biotechnology, University of Cambridge, Cambridge UK
+Research Summary extramural projects Extracellular Matrix Stiffening Yale University (New Haven CT) and SENS Research Foundation Laboratory, Institute of Biotechnology, University of Cambridge (Cambridge UK)